Native American Timeline - Page 3

 Though not happy with the agreement, he abided by it for many years.

 California began confining

-Indian population on harsh military reservations, but the
+its remaining Indian population on harsh military reservations, but the

 combination of legal enslavement and near genocide has already made